tinytoolkit/tinytoolk.it/content/toolkits/Concretedogs_travel_sewing_kit/index.md

 The case is a simple pocket with foldover lid, inside the lid I line with a small rectangle of felt.
 The felt gives a place for storage of pins and needles.
 A small length of paracord is sewn into the case back which can be used as a tie.
-Optionally my original kit has a small piece of cord stitched to the inside which I clip the swiss army knife to to prevent loss in the field.
+Optionally my original kit has a small piece of cord stitched to the inside which I clip the swiss army knife too to prevent loss in the field.

 ## Contents

-Wonderclips x 6 minimum. <br>
+- Wonderclips x 6 minimum. <br>
-A small pair folding scissors<br>
+- A small pair folding scissors<br>
-Various bits of thread wrapped around carboard scraps to reduce size <br>
+- Various bits of thread wrapped around carboard scraps to reduce size <br>
-Various pins and needles <br>
+- Various pins and needles <br>
-Classic SD Swiss Army Knife <br>
+- Classic SD Swiss Army Knife <br>
-A small amount of gore tex seam tape, this irons on, for field expedient repair you can use the lighter and the knife blade to patch small holes <br>
+- A small amount of gore tex seam tape, this irons on, for field expedient repair you can use the lighter and the knife blade to patch small holes <br>
-A small roll of iron on interfacing, again great for field expedient repair of small rips etc.
+- A small roll of iron on interfacing, again great for field expedient repair of small rips etc.
-A stitch ripper/Seam Ripper/Quick Unpick tool <br>
+- A stitch ripper/Seam Ripper/Quick Unpick tool <br>
-A collection of buttons. <br>
+- A collection of buttons. <br>